cuhksam/emnlp2019.github.io/_pages/home.md

 <h2>News</h2>

 **August 16, 2018**.
 We will be experimenting with a reimbursement model for childcare by awarding grants, as an alternative to on-site childcare.
-Read more details [here](/participants#childcare-grants).
+The application deadline is *September 10th, 2018*.
+Read more about it [here](/participants#childcare-grants).
 {: .notice--info}

 **June 21, 2018**.
 We plan to open [registration](/registration) in August.